Home / News / Crypto / News / 7% of Americans Hold Cryptocurrencies, Says Fed– Is 40% Claim Just Crypto Industry Wishful Thinking?

 In a conversation with CNBC, Galaxy Digital founder and CEO Michael Novogratz espoused that there were “[…]more crypto owners in America than dog owners,” – which would be over 65 million if true.

-This was also stated by Antony Scaramucci, who claimed this figure to be 85 million , or approximately 25% of the population.
+This was also stated by Anthony Scaramucci, who claimed this figure to be 85 million , or approximately 25% of the population.
 But it’s worth noting that it is uncertain where either is getting this number from.

 Survey Size Matters

-However, the study was based on two internet surveys conducted by Security.org, both of which had small sample sizes of 1,001 and 504 participants.
+However, the study was based on two internet surveys conducted by Security.org, which had small sample sizes of 1,001 and 504 participants.
 The smaller the sample size, the lower the accuracy of the results.

 The Fed’s report had 11,488 respondents and took place within a relatively short time frame of only a few weeks.
-As ever, all survey results need to be taken with a pinch of salt and weighted against other comparable findings.
+As always, all survey results need to be taken with a pinch of salt and weighted against other comparable findings.
 In short, sample size matters.

 Was this Article helpful?
 Yes No